kletobias/p2022/_projects/deep-dive-tabular-data-pt-4.md

 Documentation*](https://scikit-learn.org/stable/modules/partial_dependence.html).
 The plot is like an individual conditional expectation plot, which lets one calculate the dependence between the dependent variable and any subset of the independent variables.
-Four columns, that have shown several times, that they are of high importance for the predictions of the dependent variable are chosen and their partial dependence plots are created.
+Four columns that have shown several times that they are of high importance for the predictions of the dependent variable are chosen and their partial dependence plots are created.

-The output shows, that `overallqual` and `yearbuilt` show a high correlation with the dependent variable.
+The output shows that `overallqual` and `yearbuilt` show a high correlation with the dependent variable.
 Not only that though, the plot also shows how the assumed change in the value of the dependent variable, $$\frac{\partial \mathrm{saleprice}}{\partial x_{i}}\,\,\mathrm{for}\,\,\mathrm{i}\, \in \{\mathrm{overallqual},\, \mathrm{grlivarea},\, \mathrm{garagecars},\, \mathrm{yearbuilt}\}$$